Oliver122/programmers-are-people-too/readme.md

 ### The Solution

-We move the programming experience from in the dock like to be 'on stage' with an enthusiastic audience.
+We move the programming experience from 'in the dock in a courtroom' to be 'on stage with an enthusiastic audience'.

 - **Applaus and Fireworks** on success.
 - **Visual Feedback** on inspecting.